zauberwild/Rubiks-Cube-LED-Cube/README.md

 # RUBIKS CUBE LED CUBE

 I ripped an old led cube apart and placed my own leds, shift registers and Raspberry Pi Pico in it.
-The cube displays some small animations, between which you can choose with an ir-remote
+The cube displays some small animations, between which you can choose with an ir-remote.